adarlan/eks-lab/README.md

 - Access your applications via the configured domain
 - Monitor metrics with Grafana and Prometheus
 - Experiment with Kubernetes workloads
-- Destroy resources when finished to avoid unnecessary costs

 ### 5. Undeploy Infrastructure 💥

+Destroy resources when finished to avoid unnecessary costs:

 - Go to your GitHub repository
 - Navigate to the __Actions__ tab